ljekersey/TextMining.jl/README.md

 The **Cluster** type is also a **Dictionary** container.
 However, it restricts mappings to **Any => FeatureVector** types and subtypes.
 This allows users to meaningfully label groups of *FeatureVectors* for Classification.
 The *Cluster* type also computes the centroid of the set.

-An empty *Cluster* can be constructed as so:
+An empty *Cluster* can be constructed with the following function:
 ```julia
 cl = Cluster()
 ```